The New Testament in Hebrew

 Ezekiel Margoliuth, HaB'rit HaChadashah al pi Mashiach [New Covenant of the Messiah] Public Domain, 1927.
 Online.

 Ezekiel Margoliouth (1816-1894) was a Christian Hebraist, born to a Jewish family in Suwalki, Poland.
-He went to the rabbinical seminary at Warsaw, were he first met missionaries of the London Jews Society.
-At the age of twenty-seven he confessed faith in Yeshua as his Saviour.
+He went to the rabbinical seminary at Warsaw, where he first met missionaries of the London Jews Society.
+At the age of twenty-seven he confessed faith in Yeshua as his Savior.
 In 1852 he was appointed a missionary of the LJS in London, and worked in Bethnal Green as a missionary to the Jews almost to the end of his life.
 His translation of the New Testament in Hebrew in 1865 is based on the 1599 Hutter Polyglot, which can be viewed at Bibles-Online.
 His translation is the only one that included cantillation marks for singing.

 Isaac E. Salkinson, HaB'rit HaChadashah.
 British Missionary Society, 1886.
 Online.
 Produced by the Society For Distributing Hebrew Scriptures, Middlesex, England.